jperradin/reve/README.md

 # Reve package

-Reve (verre en verlan) is a Python package for analyzing trajectories of atomic systems in a periodic space.
+Reve (verre en verlan) is a Python package for analyzing structural properties of trajectories of atomic systems.

 ## Installation